 Yes, “non-comedogenic” may help identify products that won’t contribute to your woefully clogged pores.
 But remember: because of the term’s questionable credibility, it can’t guarantee the miracle solution you’ve been searching for.

 Calling a product “organic” typically means that the ingredients have not been genetically modified or exposed to synthetic pesticides or fertilizers.
 However, as you may have already guessed, the term “organic” in cosmetics isn’t regulated by the FDA.
 This leaves undiscerning companies an awful lot of wiggle room.

 With the vast selection of supposedly organic skincare on the market, it’s crucial to take a closer look at the actual product behind the claim.
 Make sure your preferred brand can explain their use of botanicals, and how those organic ingredients are beneficial to your skin.

-IMPORTANT NOTE: this also works the other way around.
-A vegan product definitely doesn’t include any animal products, but may use animal testing.
+IMPORTANT NOTE: This also works the other way around.
+A vegan product doesn’t include any animal products but may use animal testing.
 If you are looking for skincare that has no animal testing or animal products, make sure that it is both vegan AND certifiably cruelty-free!

 You may be left feeling a little disheartened by the lack of oversight on all these skincare promises.
 Understandable!
-But with your new knowledge and bit of healthy skepticism, you can wade through all the hype to find brands you can believe in.
-Just remember to evaluate new companies for the three T’s:
+But with your new knowledge and a bit of healthy skepticism, you can wade through all the hype to find brands you can believe in.
+Just remember to evaluate companies for the three reasons:

 Trust, Truth, and Transparency!